ceari/edacc_web/specification.rst

 be done, if possible, dynamically by the web competition system using the data of the finished experiments.

-Also available in this phase should be analysis options including various plots visualizing the running times of solvers or certain properties of results and instances. (see "Analysis Options" below)
+Also available in this phase are analysis options including various plots visualizing the running times of solvers or certain properties of results and instances. (see "Analysis Options" below)